wklein21/pagerank/README.md

 INFO:root:rank=4 pagerank=9.9210e-02 url=3
 INFO:root:rank=5 pagerank=8.9347e-02 url=1
 ```
-Yours likely won't be identical, but it should be similar.
-In particular, the ranking of the urls should be the same order.

-The `--verbose` flag causes all of the lines beginning with `DEBUG` to be printed.
+Note that the `--verbose` flag causes any lines beginning with `DEBUG` to be printed--by default,
-By default, only lines beginning with `INFO` are printed.
+only lines beginning with `INFO` are printed.

 **Part 2:**
 The `pagerank.py` file has an option `--search_query`, which takes a string as a parameter.
-If this argument is used, then program returns all urls that match the query string sorted according to their pagerank.
+If this argument is used, then the program returns all urls that match the query string sorted according to their pagerank.
 Essentially, this gives us the most important pages on the blog related to our query.

-Again, you may not get the exact same results as me,
-but you should get similar results to the examples I've shown below.
-Verify that you do in fact get similar results.

 ```
 $ python pagerank.py --data=./lawfareblog.csv.gz --search_query='corona'